 “Even good apps can be modified to turn bad after a lot of people download it,” MaHaffey said.
 “Users absolutely have to pay attention to what they download.
 And developers have to be responsible about the data that they collect and how they use it.”

-The data that was collected from users included text messages, your SIM card number, browsing history, subscriber identification plus other personal data, and the application was apparently downloaded between one million and four million times.
-Have a look and our article on Android vs iPhone to see which smartphone and mobile platform is best for you.
+The data that was collected from users included text messages, your SIM card number, browsing history, subscriber identification, plus other personal data.
+This extensive data collection raised significant privacy concerns.
+The application was apparently downloaded between one million and four million times, making the potential impact quite substantial.

 via Mobile Beat